pcardotatgit/XDR_Workflows_and_Stuffs/7-ask_for_a_threat_response_token/readme.md

 **Notice**.
 I will show you in another tutorial how to parse more complex JSON data structure.

-The result of this activity is to store temporarly into a JSON Path Query output variable the bearer access token.
+The expected result of this activity is to store temporarly the bearer access token into a JSON Path Query output variable.

-## The set variable activity
+## ABOUT THE SET VARIABLE activity

-The goal of this activity is to uopdate the value of the **PAT_CTR_TOKEN** global variable with the content of the output ( access_token ) of the previous JSON Path Query activity.
+The goal of this activity is to update the value of the **PAT_CTR_TOKEN** global SecureX variable with the content of the output ( access_token ) of the previous JSON Path Query activity.
+This is the active Threat Reponse Token that we will use in all worflows that queries Threat Response.

 Go to the activity panel on the left and search for **set variables**.
 Drag and drop the found activity into your canvas just bellow the JSON Path Query Activity.